josephalabiwork/real-estate-company-performance-analysis/README.md

 - Re engage the **9 buyers** who haven’t completed purchases through targeted follow-ups and personalized offers.
 - Introduce loyalty or referral incentives to convert prospects into active buyers.
 ### 3. Support and Scale Top Agents
-- Leverage insights from **Jeffery Nelson’s** high-performing strategies.
+- Leverage insights from **Jeffery Nelson’s** high performing strategies.
 - Provide **training and mentorship programs** to replicate his success across other agents.
 ### 4. Diversify Property Portfolio
 - Increase listings in the **$500K+ range**, where sales are trending upward.